joshstephenson/MorphemeSegmentation/README.md

 - Make sure to clone this with `--recuse-submodules` to ensure you get the data from the competition.
 - After creating a virtual environment with `python -m venv <name>`, you can install necessary python libraries with `pip install -r requirements.txt` from the root directory of this repository.

+### Organization
+This repository is organized into 2 sections:
+1. The `baseline` directory has 2 scripts for generating baseline segmentations.
+One uses a pretrained `BertTokenizer` ('baseline/bert') and the other uses `Morfessor 2.0`, an unsupervised utility that is not pretrained.
+2. The `supervised` directory has two subdirectories: one for an `LSTM` implementation and one for a `Transformer` based implementation.
+Within `supervised/lstm/deepspin-2` you can find a reproduction of DeepSpin-2, written with fairseq by Ben Peters, as well as a more or less from scratch implementation written by me, with the hopes of recreating the results of DeepSpin-2 without fairseq.
+Within `supervised/transformer/deepspin-3' is another fairseq implementation written by Ben Peters that uses (you guessed it) a Transformer architecture.

 ### Configuration
 All configuration variables including the target language and hyperparameters are set in `config/config.yaml`.
 This project only trains one language at a time, based on the 'language' variable in config.yaml.